History of South Carolina: Pre-Columbian history

+The polity of Cofitachequi at its peak size controlling much of what is now the Carolinas with a large desolate buffer zone between them and their rival Ocute.

 The Woodland Period began around 1000 BCE, lasting (depending on the chronology used) until contact with Europeans.
-It saw the development of more serious agriculture, more sophisticated pottery, and the bow and arrow.
+It saw the development of higher intensity agriculture, more complex pottery, and the bow and arrow.
 From 800 BCE to 700 CE, the coastal regions of South Carolina participated in the Deptford culture.
 This culture was characterized by the appearance of elaborate ceremonial complexes, increasing social and political complexity, mound burial, permanent settlements, population growth, and an increasing reliance on cultivated plants.
 After 800 CE, the Deptford Culture was superseded by the Early Mississippian Culture, with the peoples of South Carolina belonging to the South Appalachian Mississippian sub-group.
 It is believed that they adopted Mississippian traits from their northwestern neighbors.
 In the Midlands and Lowcountry, typical settlements were located on riverine floodplains and included villages with defensive palisades enclosing platform mounds and residential areas.
 In the Piedmont, villages with single platform mounds were more typical of the river valley settlements.
 Mississippian sites in South Carolina include Chauga Mound and Adamson Mounds.
 From 1200 CE, archeological artefacts from South Carolina exhibit the characteristics of the Southeastern Ceremonial Complex, a regional stylistic similarity of artifacts, iconography, ceremonies, and mythology of the Mississippian culture.
-It coincided with their adoption of maize agriculture and chiefdom-level complex social organization.
+It coincided with their adoption of maize agriculture and the growth of large polities.
+By contact, much of the state was dominated by Cofitachequi, ruled by the Lady of Cofitachequi, who fought with their rival Ocute in present day Georgia.

-By the time of the first European exploration, 29 tribes or nations of Native Americans, divided by major language families, lived within the boundaries of what became South Carolina.
-These peoples are generally considered part of the Southeastern Woodlands cultural group.
-Algonquian-speaking tribes lived in the low country, Siouan and Iroquoian-speaking in the Piedmont and uplands, respectively.
+By the time of the European settlement, 29 nations of Native Americans, divided by major language families, lived within the boundaries of what became South Carolina.
+These peoples are generally considered part of the Southeastern Woodlands cultural region.
+Algonquian-speaking nations lived in the low country, Siouan-speaking and Iroquoian-speaking in the Piedmont and uplands, respectively.